MicrosoftDocs/azure-devops-docs/docs/work/guidance/cmmi/arrange-requirements-into-a-product-plan.md

 ---
-title: Arrange requirements into a product plan | Team Services & TFS
+title: Arrange requirements into a product plan | VSTS & TFS
 description: Obtain and arrange a plan, starting from a set of requirements - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit